hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_photograph_of_the_northern_lights_with_the_green_a_a8339eff-839e-4ed8-818b-ab5ea74ca596-0_3.content.md

 <!--font:Poppins-->

-# Northern Lights on Screen: Aurora Borealis
+# Screening the Aurora: Northern Lights

 Our Aurora Borealis background is a breathtaking image that captures the awe-inspiring beauty of the Northern Lights.
 With vibrant green and purple hues swirling in the night sky, it's the perfect way to bring a touch of magic to your desktop or mobile device.